Charter and Bylaws

 Publications

-Respirology: An official journal of the Society, 'Respirology', shall be published for financial members regularly, with suitable scientific articles approved by the Editor-in-Chief of Respirology.
+Respirology: An official journal of the Society, 'Respirology', is published for financial members regularly, with suitable scientific articles approved by the Editor-in-Chief of Respirology.

-Publication in whole or part of the journal in a language other than English shall be possible on the approval of the Executive Committee and with the agreement of the publisher.
+Publication in whole or part of the journal in a language other than English is possible on the approval of the Executive Committee and with the agreement of the publisher.

 The Editor in Chief of Respirology may appoint members to serve on the Editorial Board.
-The Editor in Chief of Respirology shall be supported by an Editorial Office (see Appendix ii) and shall appoint the staff to administer the Editorial Office.
-The Editor in Chief of Respirology shall report to the Executive Committee at least once a year.
+The Editor in Chief of Respirology is supported by an Editorial Office (see Appendix ii) and appoints the staff to administer the Editorial Office.
+The Editor in Chief of Respirology reports to the Executive Committee at least once a year.

-Respiratory Updates: An official open-access publication of the Society, 'Respiratory Updates', shall be published for all financial members regularly, with suitable scientific articles identified by the Chairperson of the Education Committee.
+Respiratory Updates: An official publication of the Society, 'Respiratory Updates', is published for all financial members regularly, with suitable scientific articles identified by the Chairperson of the Education Committee.

-Respirology Case Reports: An official open-access journal of the Society, 'Respirology Case Reports', shall be published and shall consist of original clinical case reports in different fields of respiratory medicine.
-The Editor in Chief of Respirology shall oversee the administration of Respirology Case Reports, shall be appointed as Deputy Editor for Respirology Case Reports, shall report to the Executive Committee at least once a year, and may nominate the Editor in Chief of Respirology Case Reports subject to the approval of the Executive Committee.
-The Editor in Chief of Respirology Case Reports shall be supported by the Editor in Chief of Respirology and its Editorial Office, and may appoint members to serve on the Editorial Board of Respirology Case Reports.
+Respirology Case Reports: An official open-access journal of the Society, 'Respirology Case Reports', is published and consists of original clinical case reports in different fields of respiratory medicine.
+The Editor in Chief of Respirology oversees the administration of Respirology Case Reports, is appointed as Deputy Editor for Respirology Case Reports, reports to the Executive Committee at least once a year, and may nominate the Editor in Chief of Respirology Case Reports subject to the approval of the Executive Committee.
+The Editor in Chief of Respirology Case Reports is supported by the Editor in Chief of Respirology and its Editorial Office, and may appoint members to serve on the Editorial Board of Respirology Case Reports.

-APSR Newsletter: An official Newsletter shall be distributed regularly to all financial members with information and notices from the APSR Secretariat Office, and reports of the activities of Member Countries/Regions.
+APSR Newsletter: An official Newsletter is distributed regularly to all financial members with information and notices from the APSR Secretariat Office, and reports of the activities of Member Countries/Regions.

-APSR Bulletin: An official publication of the Society, 'APSR Bulletin', shall be published for all members regularly with APSR news, regional respiratory society news, respiratory health news, APSR membership news, and a calendar list of upcoming meetings and events.
-The Coordinator of the Bulletin shall be the Chair of the Education Committee, or their delegate.
+APSR Bulletin: An official publication of the Society, 'APSR Bulletin', is published for all members regularly with APSR news, regional respiratory society news, respiratory health news, APSR membership news, and a calendar list of upcoming meetings and events.
+The Coordinator of the Bulletin is the Chair of the Education Committee, or their delegate.

-Website: An APSR website shall be kept up to date with details and activities of the Society and important news about respiratory matters of interest.
-The APSR website shall be developed and maintained by the APSR Secretariat.
+Website: An APSR website is kept up to date with details and activities of the Society and important news about respiratory matters of interest.
+The APSR website is developed and maintained by the APSR Secretariat.

 Back to Top